THE SH1971 BLOG

 • hiking

-Instead of adding a new workout, just upgrade what you’re already doing.
+So instead of adding a new workout, why not just upgrade what you’re already doing?

-This new habit will stick because it doesn’t require extra motivation — you just need to remember to wear it.
+This new habit will stick because it doesn’t require extra motivation — you just need to remember to wear your vest.

 My choice - what I'd recommend

-If your weighted vest is too light, it defeats the purpose; if it's too heavy, it becomes an occasional event as opposed to a regular daily habit.
-And since most weighted vests are 'fixed,' e.g., not adjustable, what's the right weight to go with?
+You want a weighted vest that challenges you but doesn't defeat you.
+If your weighted vest is too light, it doesn't really help you; if it's too heavy, it becomes an occasional event as opposed to a regular daily habit.
+And since most weighted vests are 'fixed,' e.g., not adjustable, it's a bit of a guessing game to determine what's the right weight to go with, for you.

-I love the idea of an adjustable weighted vest, it's just that when I looked for one, (this will shock you, I know) all of them were designed based off a male figure (🙄).
-Cue smushed boobs, weight sitting awkwardly on my hips or cutting into my shoulders, leading to an aching back and severe neck and shoulder chafing.
+If you're wanting an adjustable weighted vest, the handful I found - there aren't many - that are adjustable were, again, designed off a male figure (🙄 shocking).
+Cue smushed boobs, cue weight sitting awkwardly on my hips or cutting into my shoulders, cue an aching back and severe neck and shoulder chafing.

 Cue: weighted vest sitting on shelf, thank you but no.

-But.
-I've been trialling this adjustable weighted vest by VYO Warrior.
-Made for women by women, and it's quite contoured to our figures.
+But I've been trialling this adjustable weighted vest by VYO Warrior.
+Made for women by women (shout out to small women-owned businesses!), and it's specifically contoured to our figures (e.g., no boob smushing).
 It's fully adjustable: it offers 8 little 2.5# pouches, for you to go as heavy as you please (up to 20#).

-It's specially designed so your breasts aren't smushed together and the weight is evenly distributed across your back and chest without cutting into your shoulders.
+It's specially designed so the weight is evenly distributed across your back and chest without cutting into your shoulders.
 There's also no overhead entry (which can be a workout in and of itself just to get on), but instead it slips on like a jacket.
 Machine washable, made from high quality, durable materials.
 And it comes with a free DEXA-scan with purchase during their launch.
-It's a bit pricey at $299, but I have 2 other weighted vests I only once-in-a-blue-moon use because they are uncomfortable, bulky and chafe me (ouch!) so I see a great fitting product as an investment.
-It's worth it, if you plan to use it consistently and want a big payoff.
+It's a bit pricey at $299, but I have 2 other weighted vests I never use because they are uncomfortable, bulky and chafe me (ouch!) so I see a great fitting product as an investment.
+And it's worth it, if you plan to use it consistently and want a big payoff.

 PLUS the DEXA scan (my annual scan runs me $150).